 I can still see the coloured oil slides on the walls, and remember the strong smell of patchouli oil mixed with the smell of grass.

-Elton’s songs weren’t really what Hookfoot were about.
-They were very much more progressive, but in those days it didn’t matter, as it was great for them, just to play live and enjoy the atmosphere.
+Elton’s songs weren’t really what Hookfoot were about. but in those days it didn’t matter, as it was great for them, just to play live and enjoy the atmosphere.

 I had been singing in a band with Clive, playing local youth clubs in North London and thinking we were pretty good, but this was something else.